top of page

 Such words, like a strong cup of "black coffee" (my mom's comparison when I first shared this blog with her), are meant to sober us up.

-Fellow sojourner, as it was for God's chosen people, and for you and me and all who are in Christ, it always comes down to this: Will I choose to believe—in this moment, on this day, in this one life I've been gifted—God's authoritative, life-giving words?
+Fellow sojourner, as it was for God's chosen people, and for you and me and all who are in Christ, it always comes down to this: Will I choose to believe—at this moment, on this day, in this one life I've been gifted—God's authoritative, life-giving words?
 And because core belief always determines action, will my life reflect this?
 Will I choose to live by faith?
 Or, like the Israelites so often did, will I live by the decrees of a fooled, deceived heart?

 Will the Word of God have a revered place in my life?
 Will I daily read it as one who's eager to know what God has to say?
 Or will the Word of the Lord become a rarity in my daily life, as was the case at the beginning of I Samuel (3:1)?
 And if I do choose to read it, will I heed His rebukes, acknowledging that His decrees lived out in my life is always the best thing for me?
 Or will I foolishly disregard them, being duped by the Great Liar's deception that I know what's best?
 And when the blessing of conviction from the indwelling Spirit of Christ attempts to deliver me from the pit of unbelief and lovingly realign me, will I submit and repent and shift direction?
 Or will I continue with foolish disregard, while still trying to petition His authentic presence?